-Besides becoming a Christian, learning to live under the control of the Holy Spirit, replacing fear and pride with faith and love from God, and saturating our minds with Scripture, we can add one more ingredient to overcoming shyness.
-The world calls it “self esteem” and “self-image,” but those are not biblical terms.
-The Bible explains it as living out the identity of who we are in Christ.
-Meditating through Ephesians 1, we see all that we are in Christ.
-Shyness is about us, but true Life is about Christ, who is our Life according to Colossians 3:4.
+Besides becoming a Christian, submitting to the control of the Holy Spirit, replacing fear and pride with faith and love from God, and saturating our minds with Scripture, we can add another ingredient to overcoming shyness.
+The world recommends nurturing “self-esteem” or developing a better “self-image.”
+But the Bible advises living out our identity in Jesus Christ.
+Meditating on Ephesians 1 reveals all that we are in Christ.
+Instead of focusing on self, we must realize that our true life is centered on Christ, “who is [our] life” (see Colossians 3:4).

 We don’t have to let fear and self-consciousness paralyze us.
 We can step out in faith and reliance on God, show interest in others, start a conversation, and express the genuine love of Christ.
 When we’re filled with God’s power and motivated by His love, we’ll be able to minister to people in a way that makes them feel seen, heard, and appreciated.
 The emphasis shifts from self to others, and we begin to live in freedom (Galatians 5:13), sacrifice (Philippians 3:8; John 12:24–25), and unselfish love (1 John 3:16–18; 1 Corinthians 13:3).